jekhi5/ViPER-compiler/final-project/README.md

 ### Professor Benjamin Lerner
 #### 04/2025

-TODO: IMPLEMENT SYNTAX HIGHLIGHTING AND USE IT IN THE MARKDOWN CODE CELLS

 # Syntax

 For this implementation, we begin with the syntax of the proposed changes.
 The syntax that will be